-◘ Fig. D-15 The new shoots of the mango tree in a mango plantation in the vicinity of Guayaquil, Ecuador, are conspicuous by their bright red colouring from afar (Photo: Rafiqpoor).
+◘ Fig. D-15 The new shoots of the mango tree in a mango plantation in the vicinity of Guayaquil, Ecuador, are conspicuous by their bright red colouring from afar (photo: Rafiqpoor).

-A common phenomenon in tropical tree species is cauliflory, i.e. the formation of inflorescences on old wood, for example on the trunk (◘ Fig. D-16).
+A common phenomenon in tropical tree species is Cauliflory, i.e. the formation of inflorescences on old wood, for example on the trunk (◘ Fig. D-16).
 It is found in about 1,000 tropical species.
-It occurs in lower-tier tree species and often in those that are chiropterogamous or chiropterochorous, that is, in which bats or flying foxes are the pollinators of the flowers or the dispersers of the seeds.
+It occurs in lower storey tree species and often in those that are chiropterogamous or chiropterochorous, that is, in which bats or flying foxes are the pollinators of the flowers or the dispersers of the seeds.
 They are particularly comfortable flying to cauliflorous flowers and fruits.
-Cauliflora also occurs in the carob tree (Ceratonia siliqua) and the Judas tree (Cercis griffithii), which are now widespread in the Mediterranean.
+Cauliflory also occurs in the carob tree (Ceratonia siliqua) and the Judas tree (Cercis griffithii), which are now widespread in the Mediterranean.

-3.2 Mosaic structure of the stocks
+3.2 Mosaic structure of the habitats

 A difficult question to study is the regeneration of virgin forest stands.
 When a giant tree falls, a large gap forms in the forest.
 If a large branch falls, there is a smaller gap.
 In these gaps, fast-growing species of the secondary forest (balsa = Ochroma lagopus and Cecropia in Central and S America, Musanga and Schizolobium in Africa, Macaranga in Malaya) often develop first.
 Ochroma forms annual shoots 5.5 m long with light wood, Musanga 3.8 m and Cedrela 6.7 m long.
 These trees are then gradually displaced again over time by the species of the upper tree layer (◘ Fig. D-17).